dokku/dokku/docs/processes/one-off-tasks.md

 dokku run my-app console
 ```

+The Procfile command is split into arguments using the same shell quoting rules used when deploying the app.
+See the [Procfile documentation](/docs/processes/process-management.md#procfile) for more details.

 #### Specifying container labels

 Containers may have specific labels attached.
 In order to avoid issues with dokku internals, do not use any labels beginning with either `com.dokku` or `org.label-schema`.